viananth/azure-rest-api-specs/specification/azsadmin/resource-manager/update/readme.md

-# Fabric Admin
+# Update Admin

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Fabric Admin.
+This is the AutoRest configuration file for Update Admin.

 ---
 ## Getting Started
-To build the SDK for Fabric Admin, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Update Admin, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`